freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/create-a-module-script.english.md

 ---
 id: 5cddbfd622f1a59093ec611d
 title: Create a Module Script
-challengeType: 1
+challengeType: 6
 ---

 ## Description
 <section id='description'>
 Javascript started with a small role to play on an otherwise mostly html internet.
 Today, it’s huge, and some websites are built almost entirely with javascript.
-In order to make javascript more modular, clean, and maintainable, ES6 introduced a way easily share code amongst javascript files.
-This involves exporting parts of a javascript file for use in one or more other files, and importing the parts you need to each file.
-In order to take advantage of this functionality, you need to create a script in your html file with a type of <code>module</code>.
+In order to make javascript more modular, clean, and maintainable, ES6 introduced a way to easily share code among javascript files.
+This involves exporting parts of a javascript file for use in one or more other files, and importing the parts you need, where you need them.
+In order to take advantage of this functionality, you need to create a script in your html document with a type of <code>module</code>.
 Here’s an example:

 ```html
 <script type="module" src="filename.js"></script>